jgabriel98/spotifypiHome/README.md

 # spotifypiHome
-multiroom home audio/music playback, with spotify and airplay support, using snapcast for the 'multiroom synchornization' part.\
+multiroom home audio/music playback, with spotify connect and airplay support, using snapcast for the 'multiroom synchornization' part.\
 note: even if it is a multiroom solution, you can use it as unique room playback device, with no problems.

 This project uses [raspotify](https://github.com/dtcooper/raspotify), [shairport-sync](https://github.com/mikebrady/shairport-sync) and [snapcast](https://github.com/badaix/snapcast).
 Without them this project wouldn't be possible.